What is neuroblastoma in children?

 Radiation therapy.
 These are high-energy X-rays or other types of radiation.
 They are used to kill cancer cells or stop them from growing.
 Radiation may be outside of the body (external) or inside the body (internal).
 Radioactive iodine (MIBG) is given into a vein (IV).
 Your child will stay in the hospital for this treatment.

 High-dose chemotherapy/radiation with a stem cell transplant.
 Young blood cells (stem cells) are taken from the child or from someone else.
 This is followed by a large amount of chemotherapy medicine and/or radiation.
 This causes damage to the bone marrow.
-After the chemotherapy and/or radiation, the stem cells are replaced.
+After the chemotherapy or radiation, your child will get stem cells to renew the bone marrow.

 Immunotherapy.
 This treatment helps the body's immune system attack cancer cells.
 It is also used when there is a high risk of cancer returning.